JetBrains/kotlin-multiplatform-dev-docs/topics/tools/multiplatform-dsl-reference.md

 ### Android targets

-The Kotlin Multiplatform plugin has a specific function that helps you configure [build variants](https://developer.android.com/studio/build/build-variants) for the Android target:
+The Kotlin Multiplatform Gradle plugin has a specific function that helps you configure [build variants](https://developer.android.com/studio/build/build-variants) for the Android target:

 | **Name**                      | **Description**                                                                                                                                      |